Lukeino/UnityLibrary/README.md

 Key features of Unity include its **flexibility, ease of use and ability to support game creation for a wide range of devices and operating systems.** Developers can write game code using **C# or JavaScript**, and Unity offers an integrated development environment (IDE) that simplifies design, programming, asset creation, and project management.

 Unity has been widely adopted by both independent developers and large game development studios and has been used to create a number of popular and successful games.
 In addition to games, Unity is also used to develop simulations, training applications, AR/VR experiences, architectural designs, and more.
-Its versatility and active developer community make it a favorite platform for creating interactive content in a variety of areas." -source [<span style="color:#0984e3">Wikipedia</span>](https://en.wikipedia.org/wiki/Unity_(game_engine))
+Its versatility and active developer community make it a favorite platform for creating interactive content in a variety of areas." -[<span style="color:#0984e3">Wikipedia</span>](https://en.wikipedia.org/wiki/Unity_(game_engine))

 ## What is a script?